jbesomi/texthero/README.md

 > ☝️Under the hoods, Texthero makes use of multiple NLP and machine learning toolkits such as Gensim, NLTK, SpaCy and scikit-learn.
 You don't need to install them all separately, pip will take care of that.

-> For fast performance, make sure you have installed Spacy version >= 2.1 !
+> For fast performance, make sure you have installed Spacy version >= 2.2.
+Also, make sure you have a recent version of python, the higher, the best.

-> Suggested python version: 3.7.7.

 <h2 align="center">Getting started</h2>